-“Although no clinical definition exists, clean eating generally refers to how a food is produced.
-It’s about the path from where it originates (farm = clean; manufacturing facility = not so much) to your plate.
-Food products with more steps along that path (say, a little road trip to the manufacturing facility) are generally thought of as less clean,” adds Samantha Cassetty, VP of Nutrition, MS, RD at Luvo.
-Clean eating isn’t so much a diet as it is a lifestyle that zooms in on pushing out bad foods and slipping in as many nutrient-dense, wholesome foods as possible.
+"Although no clinical definition exists, clean eating generally refers to how a food is produced.
+It's about the path from where it originates (farm = clean; manufacturing facility = not so much) to your plate.
+Food products with more steps along that path (say, a little road trip to the manufacturing facility) are generally thought of as less clean," adds Samantha Cassetty, MS, RD.
+Clean eating isn't so much a diet as it is a lifestyle that zooms in on pushing out bad foods and slipping in as many nutrient-dense, wholesome foods as possible.

-“Eating clean is giving your body what it needs to thrive.
-It’s about getting away from ‘fake foods’ and embracing real ones.
+"Eating clean is giving your body what it needs to thrive.
+It's about getting away from 'fake foods' and embracing real ones.
 When we switch to eating clean, we refresh our eating habits and eat without limiting major food groups or even counting calories!
-We’ll not only ward off disease by eating this way, but we lose weight, and de-bloat, making ourselves feel comfortable in our body, and look the way we were meant to,” says Lisa Hayim, registered dietician and founder of The WellNecessities.
+We'll not only ward off disease by eating this way, but we lose weight, and de-bloat, making ourselves feel comfortable in our body, and look the way we were meant to," says Lisa Hayim, registered dietitian and founder of The WellNecessities.
 Sign us up!
-Here are the experts’ secrets to get to this happy, healthy place in 2016—and for life.
-And to blast even more fat—and shrink your belly in just 7 days—click here for The Best Tea to Melt Fat—Fast, part of the bestselling The 7-Day Flat-Belly Tea Cleanse.
-Test panelists lost 10 pounds in one week!
+Here are the experts' secrets to get to this happy, healthy place.
+And for more tips, check out these 15 Underrated Weight Loss Tips That Actually Work.

 Bring Carbs Back!

 Yes, you read that right.
 Carbs are not a villain, folks.
-And eating clean doesn’t mean you have to give up this vital macronutrient.
-(Your body needs all three – carbs, protein and fat – to survive and thrive.)
-Hayim breaks it down: “Carbs just have a bad rap!
-Yes, most packaged high-sugar foods are carbohydrate-dense, but carbs, in their natural source, are just as important (if not more important) to your help your body function as the other macronutrients, protein and fat!”
-Fun Fact Time: “Your brain loves carbohydrates, and can’t even function without it.
+And eating clean doesn't mean you have to give up this vital macronutrient.
+(Your body needs all three—carbs, protein and fat—to survive and thrive.)
+Hayim breaks it down: "Carbs just have a bad rap!
+Yes, most packaged high-sugar foods are carbohydrate-dense, but carbs, in their natural source, are just as important (if not more important) to your help your body function as the other macronutrients, protein and fat!"
+Fun Fact Time: "Your brain loves carbohydrates, and can't even function without it.
 But that does not mean your brain does not love Twinkies!
-It means your brain loves whole grains like brown rice and quinoa, legumes, vegetables, fruits for they are not only clean sources of carbohydrates, but also carry fiber, vitamins, and minerals.”
-Go deeper with these 20 Worst Carb Habits of All Time.
+It means your brain loves whole grains like brown rice and quinoa, legumes, vegetables, fruits for they are not only clean sources of carbohydrates, but also carry fiber, vitamins, and minerals."

 Go Ahead, Load Up Your Plate